NBA G League Ignite: History

-The NBA G League has been an avenue for high school, college and international prospects to be drafted into the NBA since 2008.
+The NBA G League has been an avenue for high school, college and international prospects to be drafted into the NBA since 2008 back when the league was named the NBA Development League (NBA D-League).
 On October 18, 2018, the G League introduced Select Contracts of $125,000 for elite prospects, including opportunities for basketball development, life skills, mentorship, and academic scholarships starting from the 2019–20 season.
 However, no players in the 2019 high school class signed a Select Contract.

 On April 16, 2020, the G League announced a raised salary for elite prospects and a one-year development program outside of its traditional team structure.
 The prospects would play alongside veteran players on a select team that would take part in training and 10 to 12 exhibition games against other G League teams, foreign national teams, and NBA academies.
-Players earn financial incentives for playing games, participating in community events, and attending life skills programs coordinated by the G League.
-They also receive a full scholarship to Arizona State University, which has partnered with the NBA.
+Under this select team that later became the NBA G League Ignite, younger players would have earned financial incentives for playing games, participating in community events, and attending life skills programs coordinated by the G League.
+They would also receive a full scholarship to Arizona State University, which was partnered with the NBA during that period of time.

 On the same day that the G League's new development program was announced, Jalen Green, the highest ranked player in the 2020 high school class according to ESPN, became the first player to join the NBA G League Ignite, earning $500,000.
 The G League subsequently drew attention as an alternative to college basketball, with some media outlets speculating that Green's decision would threaten the National Collegiate Athletic Association.
 Green was soon joined on the team by fellow five-star recruits Isaiah Todd and Daishen Nix, both former college commits, as well as Kai Sotto of the Philippines.
 On June 9, 2020, former NBA player and coach Brian Shaw was named head coach of the Ignite.
 On July 16, Jonathan Kuminga, the highest ranked player in the 2021 high school class, reclassified to the 2020 class and signed with the Ignite.
 The name of the team, previously referred to as the G League Select Team, was announced as the NBA G League Ignite on September 2.
 On November 12, the Ignite signed veteran players Brandon Ashley, Bobby Brown, Cody Demps, Reggie Hearn, and Amir Johnson to play alongside and mentor the team's prospects.
 On January 14, 2021, the Ignite signed Donta Hall and Jarrett Jack.